manojbaishya/manojbaishya/README.md

 🔗 Building performant and scalable systems

-☕️ Consuming REST APIs to do useful stuff
+☕️ Building and consuming REST APIs to do useful stuff

 ⚡ Testing application throughput and latency performance